caprica/media-scanner/README.md

 to your application classpath, it will be loaded by the standard JDK `ServiceLoader` mechanism and used instead.

-You could provide an implementation that uses string splitting, regular- expression parsing, grammar parsing, or whatever else you can think of.
+You could provide an implementation that uses string splitting, regular-expression parsing, grammar parsing, or whatever else you can think of.

 Similarly, the optional collection of meta data for each media item is also pluggable.